YD2023/temp_sensor/README.md

 - **Data Buffering**: Ring buffer implementation for sensor data history

 ## 📁 Videos
-- **Example**: Below is the project in use as well as BLE reading that were recognized through the RF connect app.
+- **Example**: Below is the project in use as well as BLE readings that were recognized through the RF connect app.

 [![Watch the video](https://img.youtube.com/vi/1sJHljRCxrs/maxresdefault.jpg)](https://youtu.be/1sJHljRCxrs)